-The global wind tower market was valued at $26,140.5 million in 2015, and it is expected to witness a CAGR of 7.4% during the forecast period.
-The increasing wind power capacity installations across the globe and increased government support for wind projects are driving the growth of the global wind tower market.
-Asia-Pacific accounted for the largest share in the global wind tower market with an estimated value $10,014.2 million in 2015.
+In 2015. the global wind tower market was estimated at $26,140.5 million, and is expected to witness a CAGR of 7.4% during the forecast period (2017–2022).
+The major factors driving the market include the increase in wind power capacity installations globally and government support for wind projects.
+Geographically, Asia-Pacific accounted to have the largest share in the wind tower market with an estimated value of $10,014.2 million in 2015.

-One of the key trends witnessed in the global wind tower market is the increasing job opportunities for skilled labor worldwide.
-The manufacturing of wind towers require skilled labor, thus providing work opportunity for workers with specialization in electrical engineering, civil engineering, mechanical engineering, and various other field of manufacturing.
-The high rate of depletion of fossil fuels and increasing demand for sustainable and ecofriendly energy source are indirectly creating ample opportunities for the growth of the global wind tower market.
+The wind tower market has created immense job opportunities for skilled labor globally.
+The manufacturing of wind towers requires skilled labor, thus creating an opportunity for workers with specialization in electrical engineering, mechanical engineering, civil engineering, and various other field of manufacturing.
+This coupled with depletion of fossil fuels and increasing demand for ecofriendly energy sources are indirectly creating ample opportunities for the growth of the market.

-Based on application, the offshore segment is expected to witness the fastest growth (17.0% CAGR) during 2016–2022 in the global wind tower market.
-Among the various wind tower types, the tubular steel towers segment held the largest market share with an estimated $23,035.1 million in 2015, and it is expected to reach $39,108.7 million by 2022.
+The offshore segment is likely to experience the fastest growth (17.0% CAGR) by application during 2016–2022 in the wind tower market.
+Tubular steel towers demonstrated the largest market share, by wind tower type with an estimated value of $23,035.1 million in 2015, which is expected to reach $39,108.7 million by 2022.